C Function

 Parameters

-Parameters allow you to pass external variables into the C Function.
-These external variables are propagated through the namespace into the C Function.
+Parameters allow you to pass external variables into the C function component.
+These external variables are propagated through the namespace into the C function.

-To make an external variable visible within the C Function, you must declare it inside the parameters table (Figure 7), otherwise an error will be raised (Figure 8).
+To make an external variable visible within the C function component, you must declare it inside the parameters table (Figure 7), otherwise an error will be raised (Figure 9).

 Parameters can be accessed inside the component’s functions in the same way as the global variables are accessed.